 San Francisco Sourdough Bread Starter

-Plus my Holiday Gift to you with every order--A FREE Plastic Dough Divider-Scraper!
+Plus my gift to you with every order for starter--A FREE Plastic Dough Divider-Scraper!

-$11.99 with Free Shipping, Free Unlimited Tech Support and 16-Page Instruction Booklet
+$11.99 with Free Shipping, Free Unlimited Tech Support and 18-Page Instruction Booklet and the Plastic Dough Divider-Scraper

 You can make that crusty flavorful San Francisco Sourdough Bread in your own kitchen--I promise!
 With the San Francisco sourdough starter, my detailed instruction booklet that comes with every order and my free unlimited tech support, you CANNOT fail!
 Your family and friends will not believe you baked this beautiful artisan sourdough bread yourself.